Propaganda and censorship in Italy during the First World War: Italian propaganda in Allied countries

 Before the Orlando government to took office, the efforts of Italian government propaganda in other countries were as limited as they were at home.
 In the main, advocacy for Italy was led by local associations of expatriate Italians.
 In Britain, these included the "Pro Italia" committee set up in London in June 1915, who organised fundraising charity sales and similar events.
 There was also a British Italian League and a Society of the Friends of Italy.
 At a more official level, there was also the Italian Chamber of Commerce and the Dante Alighieri Society with offices in London, Glasgow and Cardiff.
 In addition, a group of correspondents from major Italian newspapers based in Britain had established a press office, the Italian Information Bureau, that worked closely with the Italian embassy and disseminated news from the Italian front in war bulletins.

-On 1 November 1917 Orlando established an Undersecretariat for Propaganda under :it:Romeo Gallenga Stuart with a particular focus on overseas work.
+On 1 November 1917 Orlando established an Undersecretariat for Propaganda under Romeo Gallenga Stuart with a particular focus on overseas work.
 Its main purpose was to build public support for Italian territorial claims at the end of the war, and securing British public support was seen as critically important.
 Within days, the Soviet Union published all the secret treaties to which Tsarist Russia had been party, exposing to the world for the first time the provisions of the 1915 Treaty of London including Italy's territorial demands in the Balkans.
 In January 1918 US President Wilson published his Fourteen Points, emphasising the national rights of what was later the Kingdom of Yugoslavia, which were at odds with Italy's demands.

 A series of informal contacts began in London which gave rise to the idea of drafting an informal agreement on which any official negotiations could be based.
 The goal was achieved, during the meetings held on 14 and 18 December 1917 at the home of Wickham Steed, where the Yugoslav Committee met the men responsible for Italian propaganda in England: the Corriere della Sera journalist :it:Guglielmo Emanuel and Colonel Filippo De Filippi.
 These meetings eventually led to the Torre-Trumbić agreement (7 March 1918), an important step towards the convening of the congress of oppressed nationalities in Rome in April 1918.